Pumpkin Cheesecake Bars

 - Heavy cream – This adds so much richness!

-- Large whole eggs plus one extra egg yolk – That extra yolk adds a touch more richness to make the filling so good.
+- Large whole eggs – One extra egg yolk adds a touch more richness to make the filling so good.

 - Cornstarch – This thickens the filling so it has the best texture.

-- Spices: Nutmeg, ginger, and cloves flavor the filling.
+- Spices – Nutmeg, ginger, and cloves make the best pumpkin flavor for the filling.

 - Salt – This enhances all the flavors in the filling.